peering-manager/peering-manager/docs/templating/tutorial/index.md

 === "Cisco IOS XR"
     IOS XR has _prefix sets_ in which you can mix IPv4 and IPv6 prefixes.
-This makes the template easier.
+This makes template writing easier.
 Also, we create a _route-policy_ to check the prefixes and if filtering is not wanted we simply do a policy containing only a _pass_ statement (allowing all).